-Speaker(s): Uzma Siddiqi, Principal Electric Power Systems Engineer, Seattle City Light, Suzanne Figy, Products and Services Manager, Avista Utilities, Kate Doll, Director of Customer Success, Enervee, Lisa Weiss, Senior Experience Design Advisor, Slalom Consulting
+Speaker(s): Uzma Siddiqi, Principal Electric Power Systems Engineer, Seattle City Light, Suzanne Figy, Products and Services Manager, Avista Utilities, Kate Doll, Director of Customer Success, Enervee, Laura Weiss, Senior Experience Design Advisor, Slalom Consulting

 You’ve heard it a million times by now – the utility industry is being disrupted, our business model has been turned on its head, utilities are a dinosaur waiting to die.
 While not to be entirely disputed, the industry has stepped up to the challenge that customers are no longer interested in buying just electrons, but rather a lifestyle.
 This panel will discuss how the industry is responding to these new demands, provide insights and strategies on creating new products and services that offer customers the lifestyle they’d like, and enable attendees to more easily navigate the path from concept to reality.

 Cyber Threats are Real: Coping with the Hacking Future

 Speaker(s): Jessica Matlock, Director of Government Relations, Snohomish County PUD, Bryce Hilsmann, Supervisor, Operations Technology and Security, FortisBC, Kristen Worosz, Senior Advisor, Products and Services, Electricity Information Sharing and Analysis Center

 The next decade will see enormous growth in cyberspace.
 More people, more devices, more connectivity, more data.
 This will offer opportunities and risks, especially related to cyber security.
 This session will examine the future of cyber security and the challenges utilities face trying to balance privacy with open access to information.

 10:30 AM - 11:30 AM